One of the most often requested and needed makeups on set for film and tv shows is the notorious dirt makeup. AKA the breakdown makeup.

 It may also be that you have a character that takes a lot of baths or showers in the story.
 And they actually keep themself quite clean in amongst a dirty time or location.

-All these things will require conversations.
 Questions that you can ask your makeup designer or department head and the director prior to shooting and makeup tests.

 .